luxfi/node/proto/buf.md

 The protobuf definitions and generated code are versioned based on the [RPCChainVMProtocol](../version/version.go#L13) defined for the RPCChainVM.
-Many versions of an Avalanche client can use the same [RPCChainVMProtocol](../version/version.go#L13).
-But each Avalanche client and subnet vm must use the same protocol version to be compatible.
+Many versions of an Lux client can use the same [RPCChainVMProtocol](../version/version.go#L13).
+But each Lux client and subnet vm must use the same protocol version to be compatible.

 ## Publishing to Buf Schema Registry

-- Checkout appropriate tag in AvalancheGo `git checkout v1.10.1`
+- Checkout appropriate tag in LuxGo `git checkout v1.10.1`
 - Change to proto/ directory `cd proto`.
 - Publish new tag to buf registry. `buf push -t v26`